LisaDziuba/Women-Made-It/README.md

 ## iOS Development
 Coming soon...

+## Web Development

+### Chrome Extensions
+* [JapaneseTab](https://www.producthunt.com/posts/japanesetab) - a Chrome extension that helps you learn Japanese in every new tab.
+Learn over 1800 words along with their kanji, hiragana, katakana and romaji translations.
+Made by [Anupya](https://www.github.com/Anupya).

 This repo was created by @LisaDziuba and @Valianka.
 Website was designed and developed by @berezovskycom.